top of page

 Use different methods!

 Memorizing words by repeating them like a robot won't be very helpful.
 It'll be good to use different materials.
 While you are trying different learning methods, you can also try to find what your brain is clicking.
 Do you like listening?
 Do you like to draw or see paintings?
-Or are you a more of moving body type of person?
+Or are you more of a moving body type of person?
 Try to find your learning type and use the related activities too!

 Utilize Dictionary